jeffboody/libai/readme-nn.md

 descent optimization to learn the function parameters by minimizing a loss function.

-	L(Ypredicted, Ytrain)
+	L(Y, Yt)

 To minimize the loss function we require the gradient with respect to the function parameters.
-However, the loss function is defined in terms of the predicted output and desired training output.
+However, the loss function is defined in terms of the predicted output (Y) and desired training output (Yt).
 As a result, we must backpropagate the gradient from loss function to each function parameter by repeatedly applying the chain rule.
 The chain rule allows the desired gradient to be computed by chaining the partial derivatives of dependent variables.
 For example, the chain rule may be applied to the dependent variables x, y and z as follows.

 	dz/dx = (dz/dy)*(dy/dx)

-The function parameters may now be updated by applying gradient descent optimization where gamma is the learning rate.
+The function parameters may now be updated by applying the gradient descent optimization where the learning rate (gamma) is a hyperparameter that is selected when designing the neural network.

 	wi -= gamma*dL/dwi

-The learning rate and loss function are hyperparameters that are selected when designing the neural network.

 In summary, the backpropagation procedure may be applied by repeating the following steps for each training pattern.